klfman/slate/source/index.md

 to/ from the ``forwards`` variable.

 There are no limits on forwards neither for developermail.io nor for custom domains.

+Note: When using a forward, the email will not be delivered to your Developermail mailbox, but only forwarded to the addresses specified.

 ## Mailboxes